Sonophoto/pyDGW/README.md

 # pyDGW
-***A library that implements a basic state machine for walking Directed State Graphs***
+***A class that implements a basic state machine for walking Directed State Graphs***

-Maintains a list of Nodes in a graph with the callback functions that define the edges and possible transistions from one node to the next.
+Maintains a list of Nodes in a graph with callback functions that define the edges and possible transistions from one node to the next.
 Maintains a DGW_data object that is passed from node to node as the current system state. pyDGW implements methods for adding nodes, setting nodes to be ending or